Coal and its importance in the past

 The beginning of the end for coal as a fuel

-In 1956 the UK Government passed the Clean Air Act which legislated for zones where smokeless fuels had to be burnt instead of the earlier polluting types, and it relocated power stations to rural areas.
+In 1956 the UK Government passed the Clean Air Act which legislated for zones where smokeless fuels had to be burnt instead of the polluting types of coal, and it relocated power stations to rural areas.
 Later acts legislated still further against air pollutants.